The Holy Mountain or Agion Oros is an amazing space that seems to belong to another sphere of the world, located in the middle of European territory.

 Mount Athos can only be reached by sea.

-You first reach Ouranopolis (Uranopolis) or the city of Uranus, then take the boat to the port of the Mountain, named Daphne.
+One first arrives in Ouranopolis (Uranopolis) or the city of Uranus, after which one takes the boat to the port of the Mountain, named Daphne.

-For this, however, you need diamonitirion, a kind of visa that is obtained from this quasi Christian state and which is relatively easy to obtain only if someone invites you from one of the 20 main monasteries on the Holy Mountain.
+For this, however, you need diamonitirion, a kind of visa that is obtained from this Christian quasi-state and that is relatively easy to obtain only if someone invites you from one of the 20 main monasteries of the Holy Mountain.

 For a spiritual seeker in Romania, one solution is to ask a Romanian monk from our monasteries to get in touch with an Athonite spiritual brother.
 For example, many Romanians in Athos are away from Sihăstria monastery, but, of course, from many other Christian places of worship.